Tax optimization of internal succession options: Family buy-out (FBO), management buy-out (MBO)

 1. case 1 - transmission in the family / no transposition

 F holds 100% of the software company S AG, which he founded and has developed into a successful company in recent years.

 In addition, F holds the holding company H AG with share capital of CHF 100,000.
-In March 2020, he sells 50% of the shares of H AG to his sister for CHF 50,000.
-The purchase price is payable in 5 years at the latest.
-A trust agreement was concluded between F and his sister under which F was to manage the shares on behalf of his sister.
-In July 2020, F sells a further 8% of H AG to two persons at CHF 8,000.
-F thus still holds 42% of H AG.
+In March 2020, he sells 50% of the shares of H AG to his sister at CHF 50,000.
+The purchase price is to be paid in 5 years at the latest.
+A trust agreement was concluded between F and his sister, according to which F should manage the shares for his sister.
+In July 2020, F sells a further 8% in H AG to two persons at CHF 8'000.
+F therefore still holds 42% in H AG.